Masking: A Coping Strategy in Neurodivergence

 Decreased Self-esteem

 The constant need to hide who you are can erode your self-esteem.
-You may begin to believe that your true self is not worthy of acceptance or love, leading to chronic feelings of unworthiness and distress.
+You may begin to believe your true self is not worthy of acceptance or love, leading to chronic feelings of unworthiness and distress.

 Hindrance to Personal Growth